OHIO-ECT/ITS-4750-Lab-01/README.md

 12. On the Ubuntu Linux Desktop aka Ubuntu Linux Desktop/GUI

-    -   Open a terminal window (AKA CLI) [Icon left on side of screen of the Linux Desktop child VM].
+    -   Open a terminal window (AKA CLI) [Icon left on side of screen of the Linux Desktop GNS3 VM].

     -   **[Data]** At the prompt in the window that opens type `ip a`